 THEMES IN ECOLOGICAL COMPLEXITY

-The concept of complexity has been historically intertwined with our understanding of nature (3, 32, 33, 79)(3, 32, 33, 79).
-In fact, many environmental challenges faced by humanity are “complex systems problems” (13, 14, 16, 19, 21, 22(13, 14, 16, 19, 21, 22, 24)).
-Solutions to these challenges might appear straightforward (e.g., reducing emissions of greenhouse gasses, halting habitat degradation), but because we lack unified theories, methods, and ultimately a comprehensive understanding of complex ecological systems, we can hardly predict whether ecosystem collapses are a legitimate threat given current or forecasted environmental conditions (19, 22)(19, 22).
-Some phenomena might even be impossible to predict, a crucial aspect that scientists often fail to communicate effectively with the public (60)(60).
-The study of ecological complexity will be central in clarifying these aspects in the coming century (14, 29)(14, 29).
+The concept of complexity has been historically intertwined with our understanding of nature (3, 32, 33, 79).
+In fact, many environmental challenges faced by humanity are “complex systems problems” (13, 14, 16, 19, 21, 22, 24).
+Solutions to these challenges might appear straightforward (e.g., reducing emissions of greenhouse gasses, halting habitat degradation), but because we lack unified theories, methods, and ultimately a comprehensive understanding of complex ecological systems, we can’t adequately assess ecosystem collapse scenarios given current and forecasted environmental conditions (19, 22).
+Some phenomena might even be impossible to predict, a crucial aspect that scientists often fail to communicate effectively with the public (60).
+The study of ecological complexity will be central in clarifying these aspects in the coming century (14, 29).

-Nevertheless, our analysis suggests that the field of ecological complexity is disorganized, hampering a coordinated and optimized progress.
+Nevertheless, our analysis suggests that the field of ecological complexity is currently disorganized, hampering a coordinated and optimized progress.
 The reviews that we assessed based on our preliminary literature survey (Fig. 1a, Table S1) focus on a broad spectrum of unrelated themes, and we could not assess complexity articles concerning CSS independently, because we only found 24 such articles.
-Furthermore, ecology and conservation are lagging behind recent developments in complexity science (22, 57, 69).
-For instance, a recent analysis suggests that deterministic chaos might not be uncommon in nature (80)(80), but attempts to reveal its influence on natural systems remain comparatively rare.
-Similarly, the potential for catastrophic scenarios is largely understudied (19)(19), meanwhile recent evidence suggests that global warming is likely to trigger climatic tipping points (15)(15).
+Furthermore, ecology and conservation are lagging behind recent developments in complexity science (22, 57, 69)(22, 57, 69) despite increasing numbers of articles on the topic.
+For instance, a recent analysis suggests that deterministic chaos might not be uncommon in nature (80), but attempts to reveal its influence on natural systems remain comparatively rare.
+Similarly, the potential for catastrophic scenarios is largely understudied (19), meanwhile recent evidence suggests that global warming is likely to trigger climatic tipping points (15).
 These are dynamics that must be understood urgently, a goal which could be directly pursued following principles from CSS.
 In the following sections, we discuss how we could best achieve this objective.

 What makes a system complex?